AlvinKollcaku/Compiler/README.md

 The symbol table provides a structured view of all symbols used in the program, including line numbers, variables (`number`), constants (`2.00`, `0.00`), and string literals (`"Enter"`, `"Odd"`, `"Even"`).
 Each symbol is categorized by type and mapped to its corresponding memory location.

 The corresponding SML program executes these operations in a simulated environment, reflecting the sequence of actions defined in the Simple language program.

+## How to run it
+The main function is Compiler/CompilerMain.c .
+The Simple program that is being compiled is in the Simple.txt file.
+You can simply write a program there yourself or can copy one from the Programs folder.
+I have put relative paths for the Simple.txt file, where the program will be read from, and for the SML.txt file, where the corresponding SML program will be written.
+If these files can't be opened try putting the absolute paths and it should work.

 ## License